Updated: 11 November, 2020

 Using The DRAM Calculator To Find The Ideal Parameters

-AMD Ryzen users out there are in luck because AMD has created their DRAM calculator to tell you exactly what the ideal values will be for your overclocking activity.
+AMD Ryzen users out there are in luck because 1usmus has created a DRAM calculator to tell you exactly what the ideal values will be for your overclocking activity.
 The application is not the most fun one to use because it does require a decent amount of playing around to get the best set of values, but we will break it down for you to make it simpler.

 - Download and install the Ryzen DRAM Calculator.
 Follow the on-screen instructions with administrator privileges until this is complete.
 Now, launch the application.